SimonChris/AndroidIF/README.md

 f) Check the "story.ini" file in the "Inform Source" folder for an example.

 5) **I'm leaving Simon's original instructions here, but I highly recommend using Android Studio to refactor-rename the package and application names instead of manually renaming them!)
 (if not refactor-renaming) - Open the project in Android Studio.
-In "build.gradle (Module:app)", change the applicationId "thedemitrius.bigcat" to your desired package name (Remember, no capital letters or spaces).
+In "build.gradle (Module:app)", change the applicationId "thedemitrius.androidif" to your desired package name (Remember, no capital letters or spaces).
 Do the same with the package name in app/manifests/AndroidManifest.xml.
-Finally, rename the app/java/thedemitrius.bigcat folder to match.
+Finally, rename the app/java/thedemitrius.androidif folder to match.
 Clean the project, synchronize and rebuild.

 6) Change the display name of the game in app/res/values/strings.xml.